-The other day, I was watching Public TV and they lied that Nigerian prostitutes in Italy are patronized mostly by Africans.
-I have been to Italy and have seen these girls being picked up by White Italians.
+The other day, Africastallestman was watching Public TV and they lied that Nigerian prostitutes in Italy are patronized mostly by Africans.
+Africastallestman has been to Italy and has seen these girls being picked up by White Italians.
 In fact, some of them like the black saddle so much, that they marry the girls.
 The Ted Talk is also sponsored by NPR (National Public Radio).
 For reasons best known to them, they distort events to suit their particular point of view.

 States in the North East Zone of Nigeria, the hotbed of the Boko Haram insurgency such as Adamawa, Bauchi, Borno, Gombe, Taraba, and Yobe recorded an average of 87.09% PVC (Permanent Voter Card) distribution.
 The peaceful South West Zone recorded an average PVC (Permanent Voter Card) distribution of 69.80% compared to a national average of 81.98%.
 These are simple averages, a weighted average may reveal an even more lopsided distribution of PVCs in favor of the war zone.